 Director of Sales

-Sales and marketing are similar as their ultimate goal is to increase revenue for the company.
+Sales and marketing are similar as their goal is to increase revenue for the company.
 However, their areas of focus are different.
 The marketing department works to convince consumers of the value of the brand’s products or services.
 The sales department is involved with all the activities surrounding the purchasing of the products or services.
 Due to this, a major focus of the sales department is on improving customer service.

 The director of sales is responsible for ensuring the efficiency and effectiveness of the sales department.
 These professionals may handle any of the following tasks: